Best Rack Mounts and Cases for Home Studios

 Studio desks with rack bays — best all-in-one

 Brands like Zaor, Studio RTA, and Output build desks with rack bays integrated into the sides, so your interface and outboard sit at the desk within reach.
-Tidy, ergonomic, and a strong choice if you are buying furniture anyway.
+Tidy, ergonomic, and a strong choice if you are buying furniture anyway — see our roundup of the best home studio desks for models with rack bays built in.

 Set the rack up properly

 Mount a power conditioner low in the rack and run your gear from it, leave a vented gap above anything that runs hot, and use a patchbay so you re-patch from the front instead of crawling behind.
 Route signal and power cables separately to avoid hum — our guide on fixing ground-loop hum covers why that matters.
-For wiring the whole rig cleanly, follow our cable management guide, and start the gear list with the home studio gear checklist on our home studio hub.
+For wiring the whole rig cleanly, follow our cable management guide, and if you are planning the room from scratch, our complete home studio setup guide shows where the rack fits in.
+Start the gear list with the home studio gear checklist on our home studio hub.

 Frequently asked questions